sterling-tenn/capstone-design-project/raspberrypi/board/README.md

-this files in this folder are the ones stored on the raspberry pi
+this files in this folder are the ones relevant to being stored on the raspberry pi

 ## Setup (example) startup service (for `launcher.sh`):